Rules

 Interface

 On opening the rules editor form the form designer, you will be met with the interface below.
 Click New Rule to start creating a rule.
+If the Rules Assistant is enabled you will also be able to send prompts to have rules generated for you.

 Rules Interface

-The drop down on the left which says “Select Event” allows you to select the trigger events for a rule.
+The drop-down on the left which says Select Event allows you to select the trigger events for a rule.
 There are five types:

 • Button Clicked: The rule will trigger when the target control is clicked.
 This is used with Trigger controls.

 • Form Loaded: The rule will execute once when the form is loaded.
-Put a task ID in the condition target so the rule is only triggered on that flow step.
+Put a task ID in the condition target, so the rule is only triggered on that flow step.

 • Form Submitted: The rule will execute when the user submits the form.
-Put a task ID in the condition target so the rule is only triggered on that flow step.
+Put a task ID in the condition target, so the rule is only triggered on that flow step.

 • Location Updated: The rule will trigger whenever the user’s location changes.
 Geolocation must be enabled in the form options.